Brennall/HFH-SRD/Chapter10.md

 ### Determine Criminal Guilds

-Given the unsavory nature of many adventurers, the thieves’ guild and other criminal organizations within the starting city should be developed in detail.
+Given the unsavory nature of many adventurers, the thieves' guild and other criminal organizations within the starting city should be developed in detail.
 The Starting City Criminal Guilds table can guide the Judge in constructing a criminal guild compatible with ACKS.

 ### Starting City Criminal Guilds